ha7ilm/pgroup/README.md

 It does not check if the signal is handled by all the processes in the group.

 If you want to be absolutely sure that all subprocesses are terminated, you should use the `-9` switch.
+If you do this:
-* The subprocesses cannot handle the SIGKILL signal, they are just stopped by the OS anyway.
+* the subprocesses cannot handle the SIGKILL signal, they are just stopped by the OS anyway;
-* On the other hand, they cannot properly close files and things, so only use it if necessary.
+* on the other hand, they cannot properly close files and things, so only use it if necessary.